QuizandSurveyMaster/quiz_master_next/readme.txt

 8. Example Quiz With Styling

 == Changelog ==

+= 6.4.12 (June 22, 2020) =
+* Bug: Fixed the accepting of email values with spaces.
+* Bug: Made the setting how many times can a user take this quiz workable.
+* Bug: Fixed the missing time to complete quiz while retaking quiz.
+* Bug: Fixed incorrect calculation of %QUESTION_ANSWER_CORRECT% and %QUESTION_ANSWER_INCORRECT% variables.
+* Bug: Fixed time up popup with advanced timer on retaking quiz.
+* Bug: Removed irrelevant queries running behind the scene on each admin page.
+* Bug: Removed duplicate column name database error.
+* Bug: Removed orphaned plugin settings on its deletion.
+* Bug: Fixed the fill in the blank question not appearing with polylang.
+* Enhancement: Added user notification for collecting and storing IP addresses setting.

 = 6.4.11 (May 22, 2020) =
 * Bug: Removed static data from about us page.